 Note: SolarWall® output without PV is 500-600 Watts/m2

-The hybrid PV/Thermal technology also produces the following additional benefits which collectively help to accelerate the PV system return on investment:
+The SolarWall PV/Thermal technology also produces the following additional benefits that help to accelerate the return on investment:

 - System addresses the majority of a building’s energy requirements, which is both heat and electricity